jeffreycwitt/hn202/docs/class-15.md

 <!-- “In June 597 Columba died, as a quirk of history at the same time Augustine landed on the Isle of Thanet and proceeded to King Æthelberht's main town of Canterbury.
 He had been the prior of a monastery in Rome when Pope Gregory the Great chose him in 595 to lead the Gregorian mission to Britain to Christianise the Kingdom of Kent from their native Anglo-Saxon paganism.
 Kent was probably chosen because Æthelberht had married a Christian princess, Bertha, daughter of Charibert I the King of Paris, who was expected to exert some influence over her husband. Æthelberht was converted to Christianity, churches were established, and wider-scale conversion to Christianity began in the kingdom. Æthelberht's law for Kent, the earliest written code in any Germanic language, instituted a complex system of fines.
 Kent was rich, with strong trade ties to the continent, and Æthelberht may have instituted royal control over trade.
 For the first time following the Anglo-Saxon invasion, coins began circulating in Kent during his reign.”
 (Wikipedia) -->

-664: Another important date is the Synod of Whitby in 664 (See SHMA, p.
+664: Another important date is the Synod of Whitby in 664 (see SHMA, p.
 65).

 At this Synod it was decided that the Roman Rite would be observed in Northumbria rather than the Ionian/Celtic Rite (i.e. the liturgy and traditions established by Irish Christianity and St. Columba).